-Official sealed transcripts of all previous college and university study (Applicants must have graduated, or anticipate graduating, from an accredited institution with a four-year bachelor's degree; waived for applicants whose last college was CHC.)
+Official sealed transcripts of all previous college and university study (Applicants must have graduated, or anticipate graduating, from an accredited institution with a four-year bachelor's degree; waived for applicants whose most recent college is CHC.)

-Two letters of recommendation from academic or professional source.
-You may use a standard form or your reference may submit a letter on official letterhead.
-Recent graduates are expected to submit at least one academic recommendation; professional sources should be in supervisory roles; no references from family or friends.
+Two letters of recommendation from academic or professional sources.
+Recent graduates are expected to submit at least one academic recommendation; professional sources should be in supervisory roles, references from family or friends will not be accepted.

 Evaluation of Criteria

 Upon submission of all criteria, the Director of Graduate Admissions prepares and reviews the file.
 The applicant's file is reviewed by the Department Advisor, the Graduate Dean and, if applicable, the Director of Global Education.
 The applicant is notified of the decision regarding acceptance or non-acceptance.
 Decisions are based on the strength of required criteria; correlation of applicant goals with program goals; ability to contribute to a collaborative learning environment as demonstrated throughout the admissions process.
 This includes appropriate and professional verbal and written correspondence.